Akman/javafx-boilerplate/README.md

 This is the README file for the project.

-The file should use UTF-8 encoding and can be written using [md] with the appropriate key set.
+The file should use UTF-8 encoding and can be written using [GitHub Flavored Markdown][md] with the appropriate key set.
 It will be displayed as the project homepage on common code-hosting services, and should be written for that purpose.